mpsantos7/Really-Simple-Programs-for-Msxgl/README.md

 sprites_collision.c test hardware sprite collision.

-writesc5.c writes messages to screen5 (still in progress)
+writesc5.c writes messages to screen5 and allows you to enter your name and receive a "Como vai .. ?"
+(How are you, ____?)